- to be thorough and pay attention to detail

 You may be able to move into horticultural technician work or garden centre management by completing industry qualifications like those from the Royal Horticultural Society.

-You can get more advice about careers in horticulture from Grow Careers.Data from National Careers Service.
+You can get more advice about careers in horticulture from Grow Careers.Powered by Pathways.